-Implanting WATCHMAN may offer many benefits to patients, including:
+Implanting WATCHMAN may offer many other benefits to patients, including:

-- Minimally invasive procedure – no open chest surgery
+- Minimally invasive procedure that doesn’t require open-chest surgery

 - Requires only one access site (upper leg)

-- Faster recovery, often leaving the hospital one day after the procedure
+- Faster recovery, with patients often leaving the hospital one day after the procedure

-Meet with your provider to determine if you might be a candidate for WATCHMAN, or request an appointment at Altru Heart & Vascular Services through MyChart.
+Meet with a provider to determine if you may be a candidate for WATCHMAN, or request an appointment at Altru Heart & Vascular Services through MyChart.